intel-lab-lkp/linux/Documentation/scsi/scsi_mid_low_api.rst

     /**
-    *      slave_configure - driver fine tuning for given device just after it
+    *      sdev_configure - driver fine tuning for given device just after it
     *                     has been first scanned (i.e. it responded to an
     *                     INQUIRY)
     *      @sdp: device that has just been attached